Vekzzor/CodeTest/README.md

 # CodeTest
 A code test for a job application.
 The objective was to create the functionality of the gravity gun from Half-life 2.

 * Standard movement controls with primary and secondary fire on the mouse.
-Simply walk up to weapon to pick it up and press G to drop the currently held weapon.
+Simply walk up to pick up the weapon and press G to drop the currently held weapon.

 * Code to be evaluated resides in the Weapon, GravityGun and CodeTestCharacter classes.